-Cure rates are excellent for this condition.
+Cure rates are generally excellent.
 This is due to central registration and monitoring in the UK, the use of beta human chorionic gonadotrophin (beta-hCG) as a biomarker, and the development of effective treatments.

 GTD is classified as follows: